 Today, answers remain elusive.
 In many ways, my faith continues to be about asking the right questions.
 Patiently journeying through the ever-changing seasons of life: seasons of anticipation, darkness, hope, desperation, new life, chaos, joy.
 Befriending every season, being grateful for whatever comes, knowing that each new season is sent as a guide from beyond.
 Seminary taught me that; it hit me with its best shot, and, I like to believe I am a better, more faithful, human being on the other side of the process.

-Brandon is the Dean of Students at Columbia Theological Seminary.
+The Rev. Brandon T. Maxwell is Vice President for Student Affairs and Community Life and the Dean of Students at Columbia Theological Seminary.
 He is also a (recovering Baptist) pastor currently serving at Park Avenue Baptist Church in Grant Park.
-You can read more of Brandon’s writing here.
+You can read more of Brandon’s writing HERE.

 The Center for Lifelong Learning offers an abundance of courses and for pastors and lay-persons seeking vibrant learning and cohort opportunities specifically created to build and enhance skills in Christian education and formation, church leadership, spiritual formation and spiritual direction.
 Our courses are designed for people at all stages of their ministry.
 Check out our current classes HERE.